KMKfw/kmk_firmware/docs/en/analogin.md

 instead of keys.
 It supports KMK's layer mechanism and `KC.TRNS` and `KC.NO`.
 Any other keys have to be wrapped in `AnalogKey`, see below.

+#### `update_interval`
+The update interval limits how often new values are read from inputs; the value unit is milliseconds and the default is set to 10ms.
+In addition to limiting analog conversions, which can take a significant amount of time if there's a lot of them, a fixed interval provides a more predictable time base for repeating events.

 ### AnalogInput